-Information for Remote Monitoring and Virtual Support can be found in the Option Section of this Waiver.
+Information for Remote Monitoring can be found in the Option Section of this Waiver.

 Specify applicable (if any) limits on the amount, frequency, or duration of this service:

-With the exception of current participants receiving special family habilitation home services, participants must be at least 18 years old to receive CLS.
+Participants must be at least 18 years old to receive CLS.
 Services must not duplicate or replace services covered under IDEA or through Department of Family Services programs.

 Community living is a 24 hour service.
-The following requirement must be met in order for payment to be allowed: - Basic daily rate - a minimum of 4 hours of documented service per calendar day.
+A minimum of 4 hours of documented service per calendar day must be provided in order to bill the daily rate.
 Providers are required to provide overnight and crisis support as indicated in the participant's IPC.